wilsonliaows/docs/connectors/zendesk.md

 ### 1) Assigning Organization during creation of the user

 You will be able to assign a newly created user to an organization based on the organization's ID or name.
-This is done by providing the value in the organization field in Create New User Step.
+This is done by providing the value in the organization field in Create New User step.

 ![Zendesk Assign Organization ID](/assets/images/connectors/zendesk/assign_organization_id.png) If you do not see the Organization field, click on Add/Remove Optional field, and select Organization ID